-Codec is a procedure that digitalises and compresses analogue voice before it is sent via the Internet, and decodes (i.e., translates into analogue voice) digital data when voice packets are received.
-There are different codecs with differing degrees of compression, for instance.
+Codec is a procedure that digitalises and compresses analogue voice before it is sent via the Internet, and decodes - i.e. translates into analogue voice - digital data when voice packets are received.
+There are different codecs that vary, for instance, in the level of compression.